Rishabh566/musical-store-dapp/README.md

 Each block's hash is added to the hash of the next block, ensuring a secure link between earlier and more recent

 transactions.
-The blockchain is a safe and fantastic technology because it would take an impossibly large amount of
+Blockchain is a safe and fantastic technology because it would take an impossibly large amount of

 processing power to modify even a single block.

-II.
-Process of Operations
+**II.
+Process of Operations**

-1\.
-Tools Used:
+**1\.
+Tools Used:**

-Building a dApp involves a number distinct components and tools and can be the subject of a stand-alone article.
+Building a dApp involves a number of distinct components and tools and can be the subject of a stand-alone article.
 The

-project focuses on JavaScript/NodeJS DApp built on the Ethereum platform.
+the project focuses on JavaScript/NodeJS DApp built on the Ethereum platform.
 The following are the tools used to

 create dApp: